 The Company began end-stage production of FC2 within a 1,900 square foot leased facility located in Selangor D.E., Malaysia.
 On September 1, 2007, the Company leased 16,000 sq. ft. of a production facility, also in Selangor D.E., Malaysia, to house the expanding manufacturing.
-Operations were re-located to the newly leased facility in December, 2007, at which time the lease on the original space terminated.
+Operations were re-located to the newly leased facility in December 2007, at which time the lease on the original space terminated.
 The Company's FC2 manufacturing capacity in Malaysia is 30 million units annually.

-The Company's India-based FC2 end-stage production capacity is located at a facility owned by its India business partner, Hindustan Latex Limited (HLL) in the Cochin Special Export Zone.
+The Company's India-based FC2 end-stage production capacity is located at a facility owned by its India business partner, HLL in the Kochi Special Export Zone.
 Production began at that facility in December 2007.
 The present FC2 capacity at that facility is 7.5 million units per year.
-Under a temporary arrangement, Hindustan Latex Limited is authorized to produce FC2 for sale in India in exchange for a royalty per unit.
+Under an interim agreement, HLL is authorized to produce FC2 for sale in India in exchange for a royalty per unit.
 The companies are in the process of negotiating a permanent agreement such as a joint venture which does require the approval of the Indian government.